zeantsoi/fedwatch/README.md

 ## Attribution

 This code was written by [@johnDANGRstorey](https://twitter.com/johndangrstorey), [@eklect](https://twitter.com/eklect), and [@zeantsoi](https://twitter.com/zeantsoi) for [Hackdance 2015](http://hackdance2015.splashthat.com/).
 All rights to license and use are granted to the organization for which this project was created.

+### Transfer of ownership

+Please contact [zeantsoi](https://github.com/zeantsoi) to transfer ownership of this repository to a new party.